SocialDesignHouse/jquery.eightTracks/README.md

 Every action the plug-in takes has a corresponding event that gets triggered that you can add an event listener to via the `.on()` method.
 These events are triggered on the `body`.
 You can use this as a template for your event bindings:

     $('body').on(eventName, function(e, response) {
-        //eventName should be a string and should be the name of an event
-        //e will contain the event information
-        //response will contain the information returned from the plug-in

-        //some events send more than one parameter to their event listener, they will be noted in the documentation

         //logic here
     });

+`eventName` should be a string and should be the name of an event.

+`e` will contain the event information, like type, name, etc and isn't particularly useful in most cases.

+`response` will contain the information returned from the plug-in.

+Some events send more than one parameter to their event listener, they will be noted in the documentation.

 In the event of an error, the plug-in's response will look like this: